Malaysians near border say illegal migrants seen in area for years

 Police have exhumed the remains of four people from a trafficking camp at Bukit Wang Burma, a hill near Wang Kelian village.

-There is a police checkpoint and barracks only a few hundred meters from the jungle path that leads up to the Bukit Wang Burma camp.
+There is a police checkpoint and barracks only a few hundred metres from the jungle path that leads up to the Bukit Wang Burma camp.

 Afterwards, the police again took the Rohingya away, Zunaidi said.
 Reuters has asked police and the home ministry in the capital Kuala Lumpur about what happened to the people taken away, but has not got a reply.